Subscribe to Our Newsletter &

 Another strong opportunity for fixturing is during an assembly process.
 A manufacturing fixture can be designed to let one assembly slide easily into another.
 This can dramatically reduce adjustment time, and possibly reduce damage during the assembly process.
 Fixtures such as these are very useful for installing subassemblies with one-touch installation.

-Also look for quality problems relates to alignment issues.
-Tooling is best suited to make manufacturing fixtures with the precision required for part alignment.
-These fixtures are indexes to make sure the parts are oriented correctly, and then hold them firmly while the parts are fastened.
+Also look for quality problems related to alignment issues.
+The tooling group is best suited to make manufacturing fixtures with the precision required for part alignment.
+These fixtures are indexed to make sure the parts are oriented correctly, and then hold them firmly while the parts are fastened.

 Don’t go for overkill.
-Make the manufacturing fixture ‘strong enough’.
-Many times people thing a manufacturing fixture has to be beautifully handcrafted.
+Make the manufacturing fixture “strong enough”.
+Many times, people think a manufacturing fixture has to be beautifully handcrafted.
 Not true.

 I once designed a fixture for a pneumatic grease gun.
 I used a piece of PVC pipe with a slot cut to guide the handle of the grease gun.
-I screwed it to a 2×4, and clamped the board to a bench.
-The part was positioned with two small pieces of round-bar welded to a track.
-That makeshift device cost me 20 minutes to make, and 2 years later it was still in use.
+I screwed it to a 2×4 and clamped the board to a bench.
+The part getting lubricated was positioned with two small pieces of round-bar welded to a track.
+That makeshift device cost me 20 minutes and about $5 to make, and 2 years later it was still in use.
 You don’t always have to spend much money to make a fixture.